Catfish effect

-The catfish effect is the effect that a strong competitor has in causing the weak to better themselves.
-Actions done to actively apply this effect (for example, by the human resource department) in an organization, are termed catfish management.
+The catfish effect is the motivational effect that the introduction of a strong competitor — who upsets the status quo — has on other participants, whose performance would otherwise decline due to laziness and procrastination, to improve themselves in order to meet the new challenge.

-In Norway, live sardines are several times more expensive than frozen ones, and are valued for better texture and flavor.
-It was said that only one ship could bring live sardines home, and the shipmaster kept his method a secret.
-After he died, people found that there was one catfish in the tank.
-The catfish keeps swimming, and the sardines try to avoid this predator.
-This increased level of activity keeps the sardines active instead of becoming sedentary, according to Vince from the Catfish film.
+The term allegedly originates from the fishing industry.
+In Norway, live sardines are sold several times more expensive than frozen ones, and are valued for better texture and flavor.
+Legend says that only one fishing vessel had managed bring live sardines home every time, and the shipmaster kept his method a trade secret.
+After he died, people found that there was a catfish in the fish tank, who keeps swimming and startles the caught sardines to also keep moving and avoid predation.
+The increased stimuli and reactive activities keep the sardines active instead of becoming sedentary, thus helping them to stay alive longer.

-In human resource management, this is a method used to motivate a team so that each member feels strong competition, thus keeping up the competitiveness of the whole team.
+In human resource management, this is a method used to motivate a team so that each member feels compelled to perform against strong competition, thus keeping up the competitiveness of the whole team.
+Actions done to actively apply this effect in an organization are termed catfish management.